 A core system for businesses, ERP tools are driven by market characteristics such as widespread digital adoption, thriving global trade and vast amounts of data that need to be tracked, maintained and analyzed.
 ERP market statistics show the move toward increased usage and global demand.

-Defense & aerospace, retail and government utility sectors are driving a significant portion of ERP market growth.
+4. Manufacturing, information technology and healthcare(opens in a new tab) are driving a significant portion of ERP market growth.

-The ERP market size in North America is worth over $10 billion.
+6. The ERP market size in North America is worth over $20 billion in 2024(opens in a new tab) and is expected to reach nearly $32 billion by 2029.

-50% of companies are soon acquiring, upgrading or planning to update ERP systems soon.
+10. Fifty percent of companies(opens in a new tab) are acquiring, upgrading or planning to update ERP systems soon.

 ERP Implementation Statistics